Future Business Challenge 2017

 Get out of the classroom and put your learning into practice.
 You’ll work in teams on a week-long competition and visit a range of companies in London and the South of England.

 During the Future Business Challenge you will:

-All MSc students have the option to take part in the Future Business Challenge.
+All MSc students can apply to take part in the Future Business Challenge, although spaces are limited.

 Work in teams with students from other MSc courses to help the most disadvantaged individuals and groups in our local community.

 As well as making a difference, you’ll develop skills that employers want like communication and problem solving.